Pain or discomfort -abnormal sensation such as ‘gas’, ‘indigestion’, ‘fullness’, ‘pressure’, ‘tightness’ or ‘heaviness’.

 Otherwise, get immediate medical advice to rule out heart diseases since urgent and aggressive treatment is life saving.

-When pain is due to other conditions, proper diagnosis is needed.
+When pain is due to other conditions, proper test is needed.
 You may need X-ray, endoscopy or lung function test.

 Try simple antiacid medication available for heartburn .